 Dry-fire training involves using inert weapons, which activate a MILO Range laser by firing a pin strike or hammer fall.
 Dry-fire training provides a safe, low-cost, low-maintenance training weapon solution with little to no moving parts and no consumables other than batteries.

 Wireless Recoil Kits (WRK):

 Recoil kits are designed to quickly insert into live weapons with minimal tools and provide CO2 or High-Pressure Air (HPA) recoil to enhance the training experience with firearms on the MILO systems.
-Each kit is specifically designed to fit quickly into a particular weapon model and does not modify or change the weight, balance, and feel of the live weapon while in a converted state.
+Each kit is designed to fit quickly into a particular weapon model and does not modify or change the live weapon’s weight, balance, and feel while in a converted state.